rwtibbitts2/Floma-ImageGen/replit.md

 *   **Frontend**: React 18 with TypeScript, component-based using shadcn/ui and Radix UI primitives.
 Styling with Tailwind CSS, state management with React hooks and React Query, and routing with Wouter.
 *   **Backend**: Express.js server with TypeScript, providing RESTful API endpoints, modular route registration, and centralized error handling.
 Employs session-based architecture with JWT authentication.
 *   **Database**: PostgreSQL with Drizzle ORM for type-safe operations.
-Key entities include ImageStyles (for the three prompts), MediaAdapters, GenerationJobs, GeneratedImages, and ConceptLists.
-A single-default invariant is enforced for MediaAdapters.
+Key entities include ImageStyles (for the three prompts), SystemPrompts (database-backed extraction prompts), MediaAdapters, GenerationJobs, GeneratedImages, and ConceptLists.
+A single-default invariant is enforced for MediaAdapters, and single-active-per-type constraint for SystemPrompts.
 *   **Component Architecture**: Includes StyleWorkspace, AIStyleExtractorModal, StyleSelector, VisualConceptsInput, BatchProgressTracker, ResultsGallery, and ConceptGeneratorModal.
 *   **Design System**: Custom Tailwind configuration with an enterprise-focused color palette, consistent spacing, Inter font family, and light/dark mode support.